qduc/whisper_streaming/README.md

 # whisper_streaming

+This repository is a fork of [whisper_streaming](https://github.com/ufal/whisper_streaming) by Dominik Macháček.
+Special thanks to the original author and contributors for their excellent base implementation.

+## Overview
-Whisper realtime streaming for long speech-to-text transcription and translation
+Extended implementation of Whisper realtime streaming for long speech-to-text transcription and translation.
+This fork builds upon the original work to provide additional features and improvements.

 **Turning Whisper into Real-Time Transcription System**